rememberSoftwares/yacana/README.md

 INFO: [AI_RESPONSE]: {"name": "Marie", "action": "Walking with her dog."}
 ```
 :-(
-In this case it didn't work very well as only one name was extracted as JSON.
-But in more complexe scenarios I can assure you that letting the LLM reflect on the guide line behore han,ding it the real task can be benefical.
+In this case, it didn't work very well as only one name was extracted as JSON.
+But in more complex scenarios I can assure you that letting the LLM reflect on the guideline beforehand, can be very beneficial to solving the task.

 ### Saving an Agent state

-Maybe your program needs to start, stop and resume where it stopped.
+Maybe your program needs to start, stop, and resume where it stopped.
 For this usecase Yacana provides a way to store an Agent state on file and load it later.
 All of the Agent's properties are saved including the History.
-Only checkpoint are lost as they are more of a runtime thing.
-We might include them in the save file if the need arrise.
+Only checkpoints are lost as they are more of a runtime thing.
+We might include them in the save file if the need arises.

 To save an Agent do the following:
 ```python